How can you create a customized overlay plot in BrainVision Analyzer 2?

 The default overlay plot will show the waveform for the control group in black (Reference Node) and the patient group waveform will be shown in red (see figure 1).

 The default labels correspond to the name of the channel and the name of the node, which is “Raw Data” in both cases.
 These nodes are the default result when using the transformation Grand Average.
 It would be desirable to change these labels in the plot in order to have a unique name for each group.

 This leads us to the question in the title: “How can you create a customized overlay plot?”

 The user needs to right-click on the overlay plot and select from the context menu the option “Settings of Grid View”.
-In order to customize the labels it is necessary to navigate to the tab Overlay (see figure 2 on the right).
+In order to customize the labels it is necessary to navigate to the tab Overlay (see figure 2).
 A table is displayed showing the list of overlays and the default settings.
 A list of placeholders is shown to the right.
 Placeholders can be regarded as shortcuts.
 The special character $ can be combined with a dedicated letter that will then be interpreted to create a label.
 For instance $h stands for history file name, $n stands for node name, and $c stands for channel name.